airbnb/mavericks/mock_generation/README.md

 Open your app to a MvRx screen and execute the script.
 State files for all running MvRx views will be generated.
 Follow the script help and output for more details.

+## Building

+The executable can be rebuilt by running the `package` script in this directory (you must have kotlin and kscript installed).